How to Pursue Gynaecology in the UK After MBBS in India

 3. Highlight Research, Audits, and Publications

-Even if your research, audits, or publications were completed abroad, they still demonstrate critical thinking, leadership, and a commitment to evidence-based medicine.
+Even if your research, audits, or publications were completed abroad, they still show critical thinking, leadership, and a commitment to evidence-based medicine.
 If you’ve worked on quality improvement projects, explain how they impacted patient care.
+This is vital for demonstrating your contribution beyond clinical duties.

 4. Showcase Your Understanding of NHS Values